-Duccio was born in Siena in 1255.
-He was one of the greatest painters from the Siena School in the mid-1200s.
-He painted the Crevole Madonna in his early years.
-It is now at the Museo del Duomo in Siena.
+Duccio di Buoninsegna was born in Siena in 1255.
+He was one of the greatest painters from the Siena School of his century.
+In his early years he painted the Crevole Madonna displayed in the Museo del Duomo in Siena.

-Duccio's early training is evident in this work: the schematic appearance of the drapery, the use of gold (characteristic of Byzantine style), gothic elements and the use of Byzantine iconography.
-While Cimabue and his counterparts attempted to render three-dimensional and volumetric works, Duccio instead turned his attention to rendering his figures and lines more elegant, and harmonizing his colors.
+Duccio's early training is evident in this work: the schematic appearance of the drapery, the use of gold, some gothic elements and the use of Byzantine iconography.
+While Cimabue and his counterparts attempted to render three-dimensional and volumetric works, Duccio instead, turned his attention to rendering his figures and lines more elegant and harmonizing the colors he used.